 The wetlands constitute another ecosystem that complements the biodiversity of the grasslands and hedgerows.

 All wildlife is important to us and our community, and we will protect it and maintain habitats for it.

 Fallow deer, rabbits, foxes, field mice, hedgehogs, red squirrels, white toothed shrews(non-native), pipistrelle and long-eared bats, pine martens and stoats are all present in and around the site.
 It is not unusual for a herd of wild deer to be found grazing in the middle of the day.
-The grassland, with its wide variety of grasses, sedges and wild flowers, supports an abundance of insects and these in turn support other creatures, especially birds.
-As you walk through grass in summer you will often notice the resident swallows will swoop in front of you to scoop up the insects that are jumping out of your way.
+The grassland, with its wide variety of grasses, sedges and wild flowers, supports an abundance of insects.
+These in turn support other creatures, especially birds.

 We regularly see long-eared owls, barn owls, kestrels, falcons, buzzards, and any number of smaller species such as meadow pipits, jays, finches and tits.
-It is also possible to see some rarer species from time to time, and walkers in the mountains can often see hen harriers and the occasional eagle.
+It is also possible to see some rarer species from time to time.
+Walkers in the mountains can often see hen harriers and even the occasional eagle.

 We are especially happy to see a number of bumble bee species, though not as many as we would like.
 We are exploring ways to promote their welfare by creating suitable habitats for over-wintering and planting bee friendly plants.

 We will promote learning as an important part of the Eco Camp experience.

 Informing our visitors about biodiversity and sustainability is something we enjoy.
 We are still learning ourselves and it is a fascinating journey to be on.
 People will come here to relax and unwind.
 Some might leave a little better informed about the world they live in and what they can do to improve it.